anbuda76/Getting_and_Cleaning_Data_Project/CodeBook.md

   6) LAYING: subject was laying down during the test

-The variables are distinguished in two macro groups of time and frequency, within which the average values and the standard deviation are recorded depending on the sensor (accelerometer and gyroscope).
+The measurements are distinguished in two macro groups of time and frequency, within which the average values and the standard deviation are recorded depending on the sensor (accelerometer and gyroscope).

 - timeBodyAccelerometer-mean()-X
 - timeBodyAccelerometer-mean()-Y